DavidGSola/serverless-eventgrid-viewer/README.md

 A simple real-time EventGrid viewer for CloudEventSchema v1.0.
 Back-end developed using serverless SignalR with Azure Function.
 Front-end developed using Angular 9.

-Detailed information can be found in thid blog post:
+Detailed information can be found in this blog post:

 https://dev.to/davidgsola/a-real-time-event-grid-viewer-with-serverless-signalr-35ke